ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/06-pii/assignment.md

 We put these technologies to use in a practical workflow which quickly took us from an unknown problem to a definitive Root Cause.
 Furthermore, we've setup alerts to ensure we aren't caught off-guard in the future.
 Finally, we built a really nice custom Dashboard to help us monitor the health of our Ingress Proxy.

 **All of this from just a lowly nginx access file.
-That's the power unlocked by Elastic.**
+That's the power of your logs unlocked by Elastic.**